aliescont/Visualisation-Flights/README.md

 State, Airport, Long, Lat, Dat.
 And variables showing arrivals, delayed, cancelled,	diverted and the reason for delayed by carrier,	weather, NAS (National Aviation System), security or aircraft delay.
 And create a new variable to identify the percentage of flight on time.

 After this first exploratory analysis I realise that there were 2 major airports whit highest sum of delay flight for this period, which are William B Hartsfield-Atlanta International and Chicago O'Hare International.
 I also noticed that in period 2006 to 2011 there was a higher flights delayed than after this period.
-Taking into account the events of 9/11 I could tell from this data, that one possible reason of this decrease was probably due to measures taken after this event that improve efficiency over flight performance.
-After 2011

 Also, I noticed that during high season the sum of flights delayed increase, which is something that I was expecting before EDA.